Sudan police disperse protesters with tear gas on sixth day of unrest

 The demonstrations are the biggest in several years against Bashir’s 29-year rule, with protesters enraged over price rises, shortages of basic goods and a cash crisis.
 Protests on Sunday also followed a soccer match.

-The official Sudan News Agency said Bashir had met security aides on Monday.
+The official Sudan News Agency (SUNA) said Bashir had met security aides on Monday.
 It quoted him as saying the state was “continuing with economic reforms that provide citizens with a decent life”.

-Demonstrations have repeatedly targeted the offices of Bashir’s party and called for him to step down.
+Demonstrators have repeatedly targeted the offices of Bashir’s party and called for him to step down.

 Government officials have blamed the unrest on “infiltrators”.
 Officials and witnesses have recorded at least 12 deaths, though exact casualty figures are hard to ascertain.

-Monday saw mostly smaller protests, including two in Jazeera state, where Bashir was due to visit on Tuesday for a three-day trip.
+Monday saw mostly smaller protests, including two in Jazeera state, where Bashir was due to visit on Tuesday for a trip shortened from three days to one.

 He will travel to the state’s north to open a hospital, avoiding a visit to its capital Madani which was one of the central locations of unrest during a wave of similar protests in September 2013, when scores of people were killed in the city.